 A few miles in the opposite direction is the unincorporated community of Bayside Gardens, which features a coin-operated laundry, Shell gas station and convenience store, a thrift store, tavern, restaurant and motel, a medical clinic, ambulance quarters, a fire district headquarters, and two churches.

 When the beach is too busy, you can always find respite in one of Wheeler´s city parks .

 The Waterfront Park is downtown, and, as its name implies, directly next to Nehalem Bay.
 Its gardens, picnic tables, benches, and barbecue grills make it easy to relax or even have a meal with a view of the estuary.

-Or head uphill to the Upper City Park, located on a hill overlooking the village.
-In addition to stellar views, the park offers playground equipment, picnic tables, a baseball diamond, horseshoe pits, and a BMX track.
+Or head uphill to the Upper City Park , located on a hill overlooking the village.
+In addition to stellar views, the park offers playground equipment, picnic tables, a baseball diamond, and horseshoe pits.
 It´s a great spot for quiet reflection in the morning, and for large events with friends and family in the afternoons.

 Afternoons are perfect for shopping in downtown Wheeler, which offers antiques, gifts, art and crafts, office supplies and stationery, and a destination fabrics and quilting store.

 Outlying areas and attractions include the Nehalem Fish Hatchery , Nehalem Falls , Roy Creek Park and Lost Lake .